WICG/admin/README.md

 None yet.
 See below for how to make one!

 ### Contributing New Proposals
+The following is given as guidance.
+It's is not a requirement for starting work on a proposal.

 **Please [join the WICG](https://www.w3.org/community/wicg/) before submitting new proposals.**